rht-labs/tech-exercise/docs/1-the-manual-menace/666-here-be-dragons.md

 - use the learnings from above to create a `uat` environment from code.

 ### 3. Make ArgoCD more secure
+- Parent/Child argocd's
+- Restricting service accounts, least privilege.
 - Use the chart Readme in ()[] to create a private repository group and secret to access charts from.

 ### ArgoCD - Add Repositories at runtime